 Households with incomes at or below 60% of state median income are eligible for assistance (click here to view the current Income Limits).
-Program services are available to both homeowners and renters, with priority given to senior citizens, families with children and persons with disabilities.
+Program services are available to both homeowners and renters, with priority given to senior citizens, families with children, and persons with disabilities.
 If a household contains a member who receives Supplemental Security Income (SSI), Public Assistance, Food Stamps, or Home Energy Assistance Program (HEAP) benefits, the household is automatically eligible for WAP services.
 Applications are accepted from renters, homeowners, and rental property owners.
 Both single-family and multi-family buildings are assisted.

 The New York State Weatherization Assistance Program is the largest residential energy conservation program in the country.
 The program receives funding from the U.S. Departments of Energy and Health and Human Services.
-The program receives funding from the U.S. Departments of Energy and Health and Human Services to provide weatherization services to income eligible households in each of New York State's 62 counties.
-Information about ARRA funding is available on our website at Weatherization Recovery Act Funding.
+WAP services are available in each of the State's 62 counties.
+Every county, village, town, and neighborhood in the state is served by a local WAP Provider.

-Service providers are selected through an annual State planning process.
-The Weatherization Program also helps reduce energy costs of affordable housing assisted by other programs administered by DHCR/HTFC.
-Affordable housing developers, property managers, and other housing and community development agencies are encouraged to contact their local Weatherization provider for more information.
+The WAP also helps reduce energy costs of affordable housing developed or supervised by HCR.
+Affordable housing developers, property managers, and other housing and community development agencies are encouraged to contact their local WAP provider for more information.

-Last updated on 10/16/13
+Last updated on 10/02/14